Author Index

 Maggie Scarf

-Maggie Scarf is Writer-in-Residence at Jonathan Edwards College, Yale University, and Senior Fellow at the Bush Center in Child Development and Social Policy at Yale.
+Maggie Scarf is writer-in-residence at Jonathan Edwards College, Yale University, and senior fellow at the Bush Center in Child Development and Social Policy at Yale.
 She is the author of Intimate Worlds: Life Inside the Family (1995) and Intimate Partners: Patterns in Love and Marriage (1987), a New York Times best seller.

 Martin A. Schain

-Martin Schain is Professor of Politics at New York University.
+Martin Schain is professor of politics at New York University.
 His many books include The Politics of Immigration in France, Britain, and the United States: A Comparative Study (2008).

 Simon Schama